Long-time asymptotics and stability for the sine-Gordon equation: Outside the light cone

 \section{Outside the light cone}

-We now turn to the study of the asymptotic behavior when $|x/t|>1$.
-We first deal with the case $x/t>1$.
+We now turn to the study of the asymptotic behavior when $|x/t|>c>1$.
+We first deal with the case $x/t>c>1$.
 Our starting point is RHP Problem \ref{RHP-1}.
-As it will become clear later, outside the light cone there are only higher order decay terms comparing to that of inside the light cone.
+As it will become clear later, outside the light cone there are only higher order decay terms comparing to the interior of the light cone.
 For the purpose of brevity we are only going to display the calculations directly related to error terms.

 First notice that for $v>0$,

 Similarly for $v<0$,